Provided by Google Translate

 Working towards a legally binding instrument to end plastic pollution

-Global plastic production and consumption has grown exponentially since the 1950s, with global plastics production projected to reach roughly 450 million tons by 2025.
+Global plastic production and consumption has grown exponentially since the 1950s, with global plastics production projected to reach roughly 450 million tons in 2025.
 All this plastic waste is creating a crisis for our ocean and planet.
 An estimated 11 million metric tons of plastics enter the ocean every year from land-based sources.
 In the absence of drastic intervention, scientists predict a nearly three-fold increase of ocean plastic inputs totaling 29 million metric tons annually by 2040.

 In March 2022, the international community under the United Nations Environmental Assembly (UNEA) agreed to a resolution named: “End plastic pollution: Toward an internationally legally binding instrument,” which represents the first major global effort to address the plastic pollution crisis.
 This historic resolution is a triumph and the first major step in addressing the plastic pollution crisis.